DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 ![Cuis Window](AnimatedStar23.png)

-One way to do this is via its morph menu >> debug... >> inspect morph .
+One way to do this is with its morph menu >> debug... >> inspect morph .

 ![Cuis Window](AnimatedStar24.png)